World's Strictest Parents (American TV series)

 World's Strictest Parents is an American reality television series that first aired on April 18, 2009, on CMT and concluded on December 17, 2010.

-The series is based on the original British version of The World's Strictest Parents that was first aired on BBC in 2008.
+The series is based on the original British version of The World's Strictest Parents that was first broadcast on BBC Three in 2008.

 Synopsis

-The program shows two troubled teens who are sent to live with strict host families for a week to try and change their attitudes, outlooks, life path and behavior in general.
-The teens must abide by the house rules set by their host family, common examples include; dressing modestly, no smoking, no drinking, no profanity, participation in religious worship, and helping out around the house for the duration of their stay.
-The host parents will usually confiscate any contraband found to violate house rules, such as packets of cigarettes, lighters, alcoholic beverages, liquor, and electronic devices such as iPods and cellphones before formally entering the house.
-Many teens will try and break the house rules by testing the boundaries of the host parents, usually swearing, sneaking outside to smoke cigarettes, refusing to do chores assigned to them.
-They face consequences and strange punishments as a result such as: swimming in sewer water with sewer sharks, walking around by carrying a water slosh-pipe, push-ups, cutting a red-painted stump, running around the cones, cleaning the manure, extra chores, boot camp, staying outside of the porch on cold weather and other numerous punishments by the strict host parents.
-During the week, they receive an impact letter from their real parents with a list of issues they should try to resolve.
+The program shows two troubled teenagers who are sent to live with strict host families for one week to try and change their attitudes, outlooks, life path and behavior in general.
+The teens must abide by the house rules set by their host family, common examples include; dressing modestly, no smoking, no drinking, no profanity, participation in religious worship, and helping out with household chores for the duration of their stay.
+The host parents will usually confiscate any contraband found to violate house rules, such as packets of cigarettes, lighters, alcoholic beverages and electronic devices (eg. iPods and cellphones) before formally entering the house.
+Many teens will try and break the house rules by testing the boundaries of the host parents, usually swearing, sneaking outside to smoke cigarettes, refusing or putting minimal effort into chores assigned to them.
+They face consequences and strange punishments as a result including: swimming in sewer water with sewer sharks, walking around by carrying a water slosh-pipe, push-ups, cutting a red-painted stump, running around the cones, cleaning manure, extra chores, boot camp, staying outside of the porch on cold weather and other numerous punishments by the strict host parents.
+During the week, they receive a letter from their real parents with a list of issues they should try to resolve.

+At the beginning of the episode, we see how the teenagers live their lives, with the teens often disrespecting the parents and behaving badly, even in some instances being violent or abusive towards their parents.